Rajisha Vijayan

-Rajisha Vijayan is an Indian actresses, who primarily works in Malayalam and Tamil films.
+Rajisha Vijayan is an Indian actress, who primarily works in Malayalam and Tamil films.
 Rajisha is best known for Anuraga Karikkin Vellam, June, Karnan and Jai Bhim.
-She is a recipient of Kerala State Film Award for Best Actress.
+She is a recipient of the Kerala State Film Award for Best Actress.

 Early life and education

-Rajisha Vijayan was born in Perambra, Kozhikode, Kerala, India and was raised across North India in an Army household.
+Rajisha Vijayan was born in Perambra, Kozhikode, Kerala, India and was raised across North India in an army household.
 She graduated in Mass Communication and Journalism from Amity University, Noida.

 Career

 Rajisha Vijayan debuted in the Malayalam film Anuraga Karikkin Vellam.
 She won the Kerala State Film Award for Best Actress in 2016 for the role.

 She gained further prominence with her performance in the coming-of-age drama June (2019), which was both a critical and commercial success.
 Her nuanced portrayal of the titular character was widely praised and solidified her reputation as one of the leading actresses in Malayalam cinema.
 This was followed by Khoo-Kho (2021).'

 She starred in Tamil films such as Karnan (2021) and the Sardar film series (2022-2025).
 She played the lead in the short film Kovarty (2025), which premiered at the MAMI Mumbai Film Festival.
 Her upcoming projects include Masthishkamaranam.

-She was featured in Kochi Times Most Desirable Woman list three times in 2017, 2019 and 2020.
+She has been featured in the Kochi Times Most Desirable Woman list three times; in 2017, 2019, and 2020.